ipinfo/php/README.md

 #### Continent

-`Details->continent` will return the code and name of the continent, as supplied by the `continent.json` file.
+`Details->continent` will return the code and name of the continent, as supplied by the `continents` object.

 ```php
 $details->continent['code']; // NA